How to Transfer Files to the Raspberry Pi

 Samba makes it easy to access the Pi via shared network devices.
 This can be easier to manage than logging into the Pi for every file transfer.

-Raspbian does not come with Samba by default.
-However, it's very easy to set up.
-The Rasberry Pi Foundation provides detailed instructions on how to install and setup Samba on Raspbian.
+Raspberry Pi OS does not come with Samba by default.
+However, it’s very easy to set up.
+The Rasberry Pi Foundation provides detailed instructions on how to install and set up Samba.

 With network sharing enabled, you can access the Raspberry Pi by clicking on it from your list of available network devices.
 This makes it easy to move files over in a pinch.